PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Background images :
     - Menu and contact form background photos are linked correctly.
-    - Images are sucessfully scaling on mobile devices.
+    - Images are successfully scaling on mobile devices.

+- Grid system(Bootstrap) :
+    - Grid system is working as intended sucessuflly changing amount of collumns on smaller devices making website fully responsive.